ACLS Certification - Official Site | Powered by CPR.com

 • A combination of these etiologies.

 The CSF, blood, and brain tissue are the three main elements that occupy the skull.
-If there is an increase in any of these elements, the ICP will increase.
+If there is an increase in any of these elements without a compensatory decrease in another, the ICP will increase.

 Respiratory acidosis can eventually lead to increased intracranial pressure.